prontopablo/FIP/docs/README.md

 - Lightweight (536 kB)

 ## Getting Started
 Head over to [releases](https://github.com/prontopablo/FIP/releases) and download the latest FIP.zip file.
 Unzip it and put the extracted FIP folder into the libraries folder of your Processing sketches.

-Examples are included in the FIP folder.
+Documentation can be found [here]().

 ## Examples
 [Demo Video](https://github.com/prontopablo/FIP/assets/55544101/9ec66583-ce3e-4e86-aaae-cb8ae8855f24)
+Example sketches are included in the FIP folder.

 ## Processing Library Guidelines
 In accordance with the [Processing library guidelines](https://github.com/benfry/processing4/wiki/Library-Guidelines):